betaflight/betaflight.com/docs/wiki/tuning/4-2-Tuning-Notes.md

 ### Spike limiting: ff_spike_limit

-`ff_spike_limit` provides simple soft cliping method, to chop the tops off large FF spikes.
+`ff_spike_limit` provides simple soft clipping method, to chop the tops off large FF spikes.
 The default should be acceptable for most radios.
 Most people should leave this value at defaults.

 Higher numbers will allow progressively bigger spikes through.
 Racers or people with clean radios who want full feed forward aggression can increase this value, but should look closely at their feed forward trace to see what happens.

 The biggest normal single FF step change that a pilot ever generates is when they suddenly return from full stick deflection, ie on terminating a fast flip.
-If having the least possible delay at this point is important, maye try shifting the spike limit higher.
+If having the least possible delay at this point is important, maybe try shifting the spike limit higher.

 ### Overshoot limiting: ff_max_rate_limit